duanyao/pdf2htmlEX-tests/README.md

 - Make sure you have the proper copyrights.
 - Using meaningful file names.
-- One page only.
+- One page only, unless the test case is about multiple pages.
 - Grayscale only, unless the test case is about colors.
-- Minimized, removed unnecessary elements.
+- Try your best to remove unnecessary elements.
 - Set proper parameters for cropping in `html2png_args`.
 - [Optional] Include the source files.